 - Double check that you have no unnecessary HTML tags ore CSS rules

-- Consider trying to a different JS or CSS minimizer/optimizer–For me, Terser ended up being better than the built in Webpack one
+- Consider trying to a different JS or CSS minimizer/optimizer--For me, Terser ended up being better than the built in Webpack one

+Rounding It OutMaybe the most important part of getting through any game jam is not getting discouraged.
+JS13k is no different, even with its unique constraint of delivering a web-based game in under 13k.
+If you can forge ahead and keep your game scoped to something manageable--congratulations!--you’ve completed the hardest part of the game jam!
 One last thought: about a week before JS13k finished, I used the #js13k hashtag to ask folks on Twitter if they could provide feedback on an early build of the game.
 A few people responded, and each response resulted in a meaningful change in the game.
-For that reason, I’d recommend trying to finish a playable version of the game as early as possible and start pulling in feedback–it made a huge difference for me.
+For that reason, I’d recommend trying to finish a playable version of the game as early as possible and start pulling in feedback--it made a huge difference for me.